NBKRedSpy/CardSurvival-Localization/README.md

 	* Alternatively, Google Sheets has a function called GoogleTranslate that can translate text in the spreadsheet.
 For example, Chinese to English is `=GOOGLETRANSLATE(C1,"zh","en")`.
 	* ```=DETECTLANGUAGE(C1)``` can be used to find text that is already in English.
 This can be used to sort the sheet so all of the English items are together.
 This makes it easier to remove any translations that are duplicates of the game's text.
 * Paste those results into the spreadsheet's second column.
+* If there are more than three columns, delete the excess columns.
+	* Extra columns should not affect the ModLoader import, but it is best to keep the file in the expected format.
 * Save the spreadsheet with the format of CSV:  SimpEn.csv.
 * If a SimpEn_Error.txt file was created, fix any errors indicated in that file.
+* Delete the SimpEn.psv and SimpEn_Errors.txt files.

 When starting the game, the Mod's text should now reflect the translated text.
 If not, make sure that the SimpEn.psv was saved as SimpEn.csv and has commas instead of pipe separators.